 - All young performer accounts of children (under 18) must be owned and maintained by a parent or legal guardian, and processes are in place to remove access if there is concern that this is not being met

-- Parent or legal guardian contact details are a mandatory requirement in the application process
+- Parent or legal guardian contact details are a mandatory requirement in the Spotlight application process

-- Young performer accounts are restricted to ensure only their trained and vetted representatives can identify and apply for opportunities
+- Young performer accounts are restricted on Spotlight to ensure only their trained and vetted representatives can identify and apply for opportunities

-- Mandated date of birth requirement during registration process
+- Mandated date of birth requirement during Spotlight registration process

-- Young performers can only apply to Spotlight using an invitation from a vetted Agency
+- Young performers can only apply to Spotlight and/or set up a Tagmin account using an invitation from a vetted Agency

 - Comprehensive vetting of all Agencies who may represent young performers including requirements for having Safeguarding policies and understanding of child licensing requirements